jdberry/tag/README.md

 ----
 Hints:

 1. Wherever a "tagname" is expected, a list of tags may be provided.
 They must be comma-separated.
+Tagnames may include spaces, but the entire tag list must be provided as one parameter: "a multiword tag name".
 2. Wherever a "file" is expected, a list of files may be used instead.
 These are provided as separate parameters.
 3. Note that directories can be tagged as well, so directory names may be used also.
 4. The mode selector --add, --remove, --set, --match, --list, or --find may be abbreviated as -a, -r, -s, -m, -l, or -f, respectively.